 Where To Stay In Madeira: Tips & Info

 Before you begin, there are a few things you want to consider when making your decision, that could help to narrow it.

-Where To Stay In Madeira – The 12 Best Areas To Stay In Madeira
+Where To Stay In Madeira: 12 Best Areas To Stay In Madeira

 Now that you know what to look for, it’s time we get into examining our list of areas.
 We are going to start on the south-eastern part of Madeira and move clockwise around the island, as almost all of the selections are coastal resorts.

-To see more detail of where to stay in Madeira map, go to google map;
+To see more detail of best areas to stay in Madeira map, go to google map;

 We begin in the capital and most populous city on the island, Funchal, which is also our only destination not situated on the coast.

 The historic centre of the island, the city was first settled in the early 15th century and was named after the Portuguese word for fennel, funcho, which grew in abundance in the area.
 As such, it is filled with historic buildings and sights, as well as more than 17 museums, which are sure to keep the history buffs occupied for a week or two.

 For those of you that don’t want to fill your days with history and culture, or simply want some variety in your trip, there are also a wide range of shops, as well as marinas and beach resorts in the surrounding areas.

 In fact, perhaps the biggest draw to Funchal is the big city feel it offers.
 With high-end Madeira hotels, restaurants and bars, this is an ideal location for those looking to enjoy a city break in the glorious weather, which remains warm throughout the year.